-This is a tachinomiya located on the south side of Shimokitazawa station, about a five minute walk from Ima Nari, but only one minute from Shimokitazawa station.
+This is a tachinomiya located on the south side of Shimokitazawa station, about a five-minute walk from Ima Nari, but only one minute from Shimokitazawa station.
 This can also be considered a shinese by Shimokitazawa standards, as I’ve been getting drunk here for a decade now.
-The owner is from Fukushima prefecture, and the store name, literally translated “bearded lantern,” comes from a famous festival in his native Fukushima prefecture “Chouchin festival” (https://rediscoverfukushima.com/2017/10/04/nihonmatsu-lantern-festival/).
+The owner is from Fukushima prefecture, and the store name, literally translated as “bearded lantern,” comes from a famous festival in his native Fukushima prefecture “Chouchin festival”.
 As opposed to many tachinomiya, Higechouchin actually provides enough food (quite good and reasonably priced) that eating here alone is an option.
 The drinks are also relatively cheap, and the regular customers (including yours truly) are friendly and the atmosphere is great.

 When I first came to Shimokitazawa years ago, there were a bunch of darts bars, but now, to my knowledge, there are only three or so.
-I learned to play darts in Shimokitazawa, and it is quite fun (although the drinks at these places are a bit expensive (500-600 JPY).
+I learned to play darts in Shimokitazawa, and it is quite fun (although the drinks at these places are a bit expensive, usually at 500-600 JPY.

 There are a few karaoke kan (whole buildings devoted just to karaoke).
 These places are great.
 You get your own sound-proof room (the fees are based on a time system, more or less (e.g. one hour equals x JPY), they have a huge number of Japanese and foreign songs, and the food and drinks are pretty cheap (albeit not so healthy, I dare say).
-Have a look at the following link.
-As you can see, around the station, there are at least two such karaoke kan.
+These establishments are easy to find, especially near the station.

 Late Night Snack